Measure microscopes performance & detect issues

 Stage Repositioning Repeatability Test

-Stage repositioning repeatability is of importance for stitching imaging.
-This test allows to determine the stage repositioning repeatability after many round trips, to ensure if it is within the manufacturer specifications.
+The “stage repositioning repeatability” analysis allows to determine the XY motorized stage repositioning repeatability after many round trips, to ensure it is within the specifications.

 Set tolerance thresholds